mikeevmm/quik/README.md

 Go somewhere, quik.

-quik let's you define bookmarked directories to quickly go to.
+quik lets you define bookmarked directories to quickly go to.
 For example:

 ```bash